Happy birthday to Carrie Brownstein, Gwyneth Paltrow, Lil Wayne, Avril Lavigne, and many other fascinating people.

 If you can write one short story a week, it doesn’t matter what the quality is, but at least you’re practicing, and by the end of the year, you’ll have 52 short stories, and ignore the 52 bad ones.
 You can’t.

 Many of you emailed us saying, “Read it out loud!”
 Hans suggests not starting from scratch.
-Writer Jerry Michalski sent us an entire second brain featuring Philip Hamburger’s “Ass on Chair” mantra.
+Writer Jerry Michalski sent us a whole second brain featuring Philip Hamburger’s “Ass on Chair” mantra.
 And Mernie Buchanan said, “Peer pressure and feedback!”
 Her writer group meets at the library for two hours every week.
 “Other hacks are secondary to [joining a writer group].
 Really.”

 One tip I loved from chemist and research software engineer Madeleine Sutherland: write your paper (or blog post) as a children’s story first.
 It helps simplify the ideas, and you can always add details later.